Parallel-NetCDF/PnetCDF-Python/docs/nc4_vs_pnetcdf.md

   ...
   # Metadata operations to define dimensions and variables
   ...
-  # Exit the define mode (by default, in the collective I/O mode)
+  # Exit the define mode (by default, into the collective I/O mode)
   f.enddef()

   # Write to variables collectively